Siena Catholic College

 Siena Catholic College, Queensland, Australia is a co-educational Catholic day college situated at Sippy Downs on Queensland's Sunshine Coast.
-Opened in 1997, it caters for students in Years 7-12 and has an enrolment of approximately 1000 students.
-The college shares its campus with Siena Primary School, a Prep -Year 6 school.
+Opened in 1997, it caters for students in Years 7–12 and has an enrolment of approximately 1000 students.
+The College shares its campus with Siena Primary School, a Prep to Year 6 school.

-The College is an Archdiocesan College administered by Brisbane Catholic Education and has close links with the Stella Maris Parish, having S. Catherine's Catholic Church situated on campus.
+The College is administered by Brisbane Catholic Education and has close links with Stella Maris Catholic Parish, having St Catherine of Siena Catholic Church situated on campus.

 Bryan Baker

 Bryan Baker was the foundation principal of the College.
 He held the position from 1996 until three weeks before his death in 2004.
 One thousand people attended a speech in honour of his service.
 The Brisbane Courier-Mail described the college as one of the "most acclaimed institutions in the region and a jewel in the crown of Catholic colleges throughout the Archdiocese of Brisbane".

 Daniel Morcombe

-On 7 December 2003 a 13-year-old student at the school, Daniel Morcombe, was abducted as he waited for a bus.
+On 7 December 2003, a 13-year-old student at the school, Daniel Morcombe, was abducted as he waited for a bus.
 That year and for years afterwards, the school repeatedly organised various memorial events to allow students to pray together for Morcombe and to express their concern.
 Australian news organisations covered the case extensively "in a massive media appeal that [...] lasted three years" until at least November 2006.
 Daniel's remains were found in bushland in August 2011.
 "Daniel's chair", a special timber bench at the school, was dedicated to him.